openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 The new statement:

-* has the same statementDate, as the information originally submitted has not changed
+* has the same `statementDate`, because the date of the original information submission has not changed
 * had a new publication date
 * has a corrected interest.startDate
 * has an annotation explaining the correction